TazinMorshed/University-Admissions-Insights-Analysis-Visualization/README.md

 ## Data Analysis 🚀

-The following questions were answered using data analysis in Tableu.
+The following questions were answered using data analysis in Tableau.

 - Countries with Average Academic Reputation
 - University Overall Score and Rank in Asia
 - Student to Faculty ratio in Europe countries
 - What factors affects Impact Factor

-## Dashboard in Tableu
+## Dashboard in Tableau

 ![App Screenshot](assets/dashboard.jpg)